occasum13/cypress-allure-example/README.md

 cypress-allure-example

-    This project aims to serve as an example for cypress-alure report testing
+    This project aims to serve as an example for cypress-alure report testing including slack integration for dynamic reports and yaml example for ci/cd gcp pipeline

 Techs used